-This partnership demonstrates the IJF’s leadership, embracing a new independent model to fight against doping, and sends a decisive message that doping has no place in the sport of judo.
+This partnership demonstrates the IJF’s leadership, by embracing a new independent model to fight against doping, and sends a decisive message that doping has no place in the sport of judo.
 The IJF’s commitment is another strong endorsement of the ITA as the world leader in delivering anti-doping programmes for sport.
 The IJF joins 33 International Federations and Major Event Organisers that have already chosen to partner with the ITA.

 Following the announcement, IJF President Marius Vizer said:

 “The IJF is committed to clean sport and we want to guarantee our members, fans and judoka that judo is and will always be a sport where the principles of sincerity and respect are upheld as per the Judo Moral Code.
 Partnering with the ITA is another sign of our commitment to clean sport and to ITA’s values of integrity, excellence and equality.
 We look forward to this long term partnership for the good of judo.”